 Legally Exempt In-Home Child Care (friend/neighbors or relative care): simply means, legally exempt from New York State day care regulations as a result of either the relationship between the provider and child, the length of time the child/ren are being cared for and/or the number of children being cared for at any one moment.
 This type of care is provided in the child's home and allows even less oversight than Legally Exempt Child Care.
-However, the Council holds an a contract with our Local District of Social Services to provide compliance and safety inspections of this modality of care.
+However, the Council holds a contract with our Local District of Social Services to provide compliance and safety inspections of this modality of care.

 Legally Exempt Group Child Care: is also legally exempt from New York State day care regulations but is required to meet the standards of a state agency other than the Division of Child Care Services.
 For example, a summer camp may fall into this category and is oversee by the NYS Department of Health.
-Sullivan County had three summer camps accept subsidy children in 2016.
-We plan to improve this number for the 2017 summer season.
+Sullivan County had only two summer camps accept subsidy children in 2017.